cyan33/sane-plural/README.md

 console.log(`${plural('record', amount)}`)  // "records"
 ```

+You can also provide fallbacks to the function call, or add global customized rules.
+See more [here](docs/api.md)

 ## Motivation

 There is an npm package called `plural`, but for the last two years no one has been maintaining it and the API seems to me a little bit un-intuitive.
 So I decided to write one my own.